someobserver/recurgence/explanations/w/wisdom/index.md

 **Wisdom** is what emerges when a system learns to anticipate the consequences of its own growth—the capacity to see around corners, to sense when current patterns are approaching their limits, and to modulate expansion before it becomes destructive.

-Unlike intelligence, which can optimize within existing frameworks, wisdom recognizes when frameworks themselves need to change.
-It's the difference between being very good at what you're doing and knowing when to stop doing it.
+Unlike intelligence, which can only optimize within existing frameworks, wisdom is meta-awareness that recognizes when frameworks themselves need to develop over time.
+It's the difference between being very good at what you're doing and knowing when to stop doing it and do something else.
 A brilliant chess player might see twenty moves ahead; a wise one knows when the game itself has become irrelevant.

 Wisdom emerges from the interplay of depth, foresight, and restraint.
-It requires enough experience to recognize patterns, enough imagination to project their consequences, and enough humility to change course when necessary.
-Most crucially, wisdom is always provisional—it knows that what works now may not work later, and it maintains the flexibility to adapt.
+It requires (1) enough experience to recognize patterns, (2) enough imagination to project their consequences into the future, and (3) enough humility to change course when necessary.

+It maintains its own ability to adapt, because to *be* wise is to know that what works now may not work later.
+That means **wisdom is always provisional.**

-In semantic systems, wisdom manifests as the capacity to grow without becoming rigid, to deepen without becoming dogmatic, and to maintain coherence while remaining open to transformation.
+In semantic systems, wisdom manifests as the capacity to grow without becoming rigid, deepen without becoming dogmatic, and maintain coherence while remaining open to transformation.
 It's the field that prevents systems from optimizing themselves into extinction.

 ## Mathematical Context